-- Honours degree in medical sciences, human anatomy or a related biomedical discipline / degree in medicine.
-Successful completion of the Anatomical Society Anatomy Training Programme if degree is in a non-biomedical science/medical subject. - Ability to communicate clearly and professionally, both to instruct students and develop good working relationships with fellow demonstrators, academic, technical and administrative staff. - Depending on qualifications, experience in teaching undergraduate students or a demonstrable interest in teaching and learning. - A postgraduate qualification in human anatomy or teaching in higher education is desirable.
+- Honours degree in medical sciences, human anatomy or a related biomedical discipline / degree in medicine. - Ability to communicate clearly and professionally, both to instruct students and develop good working relationships with fellow demonstrators, academic, technical and administrative staff. - Depending on qualifications and career stage, experience in teaching undergraduate students or a demonstrable interest in teaching and learning.